witten-wu/NLLDS-Manual/docs/workstation.md

 #### Connect Example (XShell)

-After installation we run Xshell, the first thing we need to do is to create a new session to connect to our cluster.
+After installation we run Xshell, the first thing we need to do is to create a new session to connect to our workstation.
 Here is the configuration:

 - `Protocal`: SSH
 - `Host`: IP Address (Reference Workstation Summary)